 It is hardy and herbaceous, and is known by the common names of Bloody cranesbill, Blood-red cranesbill, or bloody geranium.

 Some popular cultivars include Album, Ankum's pride, Shepherd's warning, and the variety striatum.

 It is a member of the 422 strong Geranium genus, which itself is a member of the ~800 species strong Geraniaceae family; this makes the plant closely related to other garden plants such as Pelargonium and Erodium (Storksbill).

 The plant is native to grasslands, banks and hillsides, deciduous woodlands – and their surroundings – of Europe, and to the temperate regions of Turkish Asia.

 Geranium sanguineum can be grown as ground cover, in flowerbeds and borders, and are ideal for growing beneath a light canopy.
 They look great as part of a rock, cottage, or wildlife garden.

 Bloody cranesbill plant picture by Dan kristiansen.

-As they are very easy to look after and maintain they make great plants to grow for novice gardeners and for people who have little time, or difficulties in looking after their garden.
+As Geranium plants are very easy to look after, and maintain, they make great starting plants to grow for novice gardeners and for people who have little time, or difficulties in looking after their garden.